GeorgeGkas/Secretsea/README.md

 # Secretsea
-Secretsea was a social network that participate in a high school local conference in 2016.
-My first real project back then.
-Buggy, lucks good architecture and modern design patterns.
-Using PHP with AJAX.

-After 9 months of development, Secretsea launched at February 2016.
-Despite the good expectations, it was abandoned four months later.
+A social network built as high school project back at 2016.
+Uses PHP and JQuery.
+No tests, buggy, cost me 9 months of development.
+The reason I got into Software Engineering...

 # LICENSE

 Licensed under [MIT](https://opensource.org/licenses/MIT).